Rudra-15/To-Do-List/README.md

 # 📝 To-Do List App (Python & Tkinter)

-A simple **To-Do List Application** built using Python's Tkinter for a GUI-based task management experience.
+A simple To-Do List Application built with Python Tkinter that allows users to add, remove, clear, and save tasks.
+The tasks are stored in a text file so they can be reloaded later.

 ## 🚀 Features
 ✅ Add new tasks